 Elements of a Darien Domestic Violence Charge

 Domestic violence may seem like a very simple charge on the surface but is more complicated than it seems.
-The law in Darien defines domestic violence as any type of event between a family or a household member that causes physical injury or creates a fear that physical injury is about to occur.
-The violence must be between family or household members and it can be between people that used to (but no longer) have a romantic relationship.
-It can be between parents or between a parent and a child if they live together.
-The elements of a Darien domestic violence charge are nuanced but a knowledgeable domestic violence attorney understands these elements and can use this understanding to build your case.
+The law in Connecticut defines domestic violence as any type of event between a family or a household member that causes physical injury or creates a fear that physical injury is about to occur.
+The elements of a Darien domestic violence charge are nuanced but a knowledgeable attorney understands these elements and can use this understanding to build your case.

 Expectations of Domestic Violence Charges

 One of the elements of a Darien domestic violence charge is an investigation.
 When a person has been charged with domestic violence, they can expect the police to come to their home and conduct an investigation.
 During the course of the investigation, if the police believe there is the possibility of physical injury in the future, they will place the aggressor under arrest and issue a protective order against them.

 A person who is arrested and has a protective order issued against them is arraigned the next day in Superior Court.
 At the arraignment, the judge decides whether the protective order should be kept in place or vacated.

 Law enforcement officers have a duty to thoroughly examine the situation to make sure that no one is in imminent physical danger.
 When law enforcement officers believe that someone is a danger to another person, they must make an arrest to protect the person in danger.